wolframs/multi-repo-checkout/README.md

 - **Fallback to Default Branch**: If a local/remote branch doesn't exist, the extension checks out the user-defined default branch in that repository.
 - **Branch Creation**: Create a new branch in every repository at once.
 - **Configurable Default Branch**: Define your preferred default branch name (e.g. `main` or `master`) in VS Code settings.
+- **Auto Pull After Checkout**: Automatically pull updates from the remote branch of each repository after successful branch switches, get asked whether to do so or disabled.
 - **Auto Reload Window**: Automatically reload the window after successful branch switches, get asked whether to do so or disabled.

 ## Usage